Home Log in Sign up Profile Log out

 A Language Forged by History

 Sicily’s strategic location in the Mediterranean made it a crossroads of civilizations, and the Sicilian language is the result of centuries of cultural blending.
-Greeks, Romans, Arabs, Normans, Spanish, and others ruled the island over time—each leaving a lasting impact on the local language.
+First came the Greeks, who founded many cities on the island.
+Then came the Romans, who brought Latin, the base of both Sicilian and standard Italian.
+Later, the Arabs, Normans, and Aragonese also left their mark.

 A Mosaic of Varieties

 Sicilian is far from uniform.
-From Palermo to Catania, and from Trapani to Messina, every region—and often every town—has its own variation.
-Some dialects are so distinct that people from opposite ends of the island might struggle to understand each other completely.
+From Palermo to Catania, and from Trapani to Messina, every region, and often every town, has its own variation.
+Some dialects are so distinct that people from opposite ends of the island might struggle to fully understand each other.

 A fun example of this diversity is the famous rice ball dish known as arancino.
 In Catania and much of eastern Sicily, it’s masculine and ends in -o (arancino), while in Palermo and western Sicily, it’s feminine and ends in -a (arancina).

 Want to sound like a local?
-Here are some commonly used Sicilian expressions and words you might hear in daily conversation:
+Here are some of the most common Sicilian greetings and expressions:

 Pi favuri